Resignation Acceptance Letter and Email Examples for Employers

 Reviewed by Michael T., Business Communications Consultant

-This letter works because it confirms the resignation, final day and handover route without adding unnecessary emotion or legal detail.
+This letter works because it confirms the resignation, final day and handover process without adding unnecessary emotion or legal detail.

 Short Resignation Acceptance Email

-A concise resignation acceptance email for a straightforward departure where HR or the manager needs to confirm the basics quickly.
+A concise resignation acceptance email for a straightforward departure where HR or the manager needs to confirm the essential details quickly.

 Subject: Confirmation of your resignation